jaseknighter/flora/README.md

 source: http://algorithmicbotany.org/papers/abop/abop-ch1.pdf (Figure 1.24(d))

 #### Community gardening
-As of Flora v0.4.0, a new *community gardening* feature has been enabled, which leverages norns.online to allow custom plant shapes (i.e. sequences) to be shared through the Norn's UI.
+As of Flora v0.4.0, a new *community gardening* feature has been enabled, which leverages norns.online to allow custom plant shapes (i.e. sequences) to be shared through the norns' UI.

 To take advantage of the new *community gardening* feature, install Flora v0.4.0 or later as well as the [norns.online](https://norns.community/authors/infinitedigits/norns-online) script.

 Once Flora v0.4.0 and norns.online have been installed, the community gardening features may be accessed from the *Gardening* section at the bottom of the *PARAMATERS>EDIT* menu as follows:

 **Steps to share a plant shape with the community**
-1. *Save plant to nursery*: locally saves the active plant shape to the Norn's filesystem (in `data/flora/nursery/`)
+1. *Save plant to nursery*: locally saves the active plant shape to the norns' filesystem (in `data/flora/nursery/`)
 2. Enter the *Community gardening* submenu
 3. Select *refresh directory*
-4. Select *upload from nursery*
+4. Select *upload from nursery* and choose a plant
 5. Choose the plant you saved to your *nursery* in step 1 above

 **Steps to obtain a plant shape from the community garden**
 1. Enter the *Community gardening* submenu
 2. Select *refresh directory*
-3. Select *download to nursery*
+3. Select *download to nursery* and choose a plant
 4. Exit the *Community gardening* submenu
-5. Select *Add plant to garden*
+5. Select *Add plant to garden* and choose the plant you downloaded from the community gardens

-** Note, selecting a plant to be added to the *garden* will append it to the the end of the list of selectable plants found on the *plant* screen.
+** Note, selecting a plant to be added to your local 'garden' will append it to the end of the list of selectable plants found on the *plant* screen.
 On this screen, use K1+E2 to select the plant.
-By default there are 11 plants, so the first plant added to the *garden* will be shown as *plant i12*, the second plant will be shown as *plant i12*, and so on.
+By default there are 11 plants, so the first plant added to the *garden* will be shown as *plant i12*, the second plant will be shown as *plant i13*, and so on.

 **Additional gardening features**
-* *Remove plant from nursery*: locally removes a selected plant shape previously saved to the Norn's filesystem.
+* *Remove plant from nursery*: locally removes a selected plant shape previously saved to the norns' filesystem.
-** Note, this cannot be undone as the plant definition is removed from the local filesystem
+** Note, this cannot be undone as the plant definition is removed from the local filesystem.
-* *Remove plant from garden*: removes a plant from the *garden* ** Note, removing a plant from the *garden* does not remove it from the *nursery* (that is, the plant definition remains on the local filesystem)
+* *Remove plant from garden*: removes a plant from the *garden* ** Note, removing a plant from the *garden* does not remove it from the *nursery* (that is, the plant definition remains on the local filesystem).

 ## W Integration
 ### Overview
-As of v0.4.0, Flora provides i2c integration with Whimsical Raps' W/2 eurorack module via Crow .
+As of v0.4.0, Flora provides i2c integration with Whimsical Raps' W/2 eurorack module via crow.
 All three modes, W/Tape, W/Syn, and W/Del, are supported.
 See the W/2 documentation on the [lines forum ](https://llllllll.co/t/mannequins-w-2-beta-testing/34091) about how each mode functions.

 Flora's integration with W/2 is accessed via the PARAMETERS>EDIT menu.
 Prior to accessing the parameters for a particular mode, W/2 must first be put into the proper mode.